ScratchyCode/ChatRoom/README.md

 5. Start server.py entering the port;

-binding host = '127.0.0.1' editing server.py code, we will receive only tor connections, being able to leave the ports of the firewall and the router closes.
+binding host = '127.0.0.1' by editing server code, we will receive only tor connections, being able to leave the ports of the firewall and the router closes.

 6. Then start client.py typing:
 ```shell